 Fire Incompatibility None known.
 Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
-Fire/Explosion Hazard ▶ Non combustible. ▶ Not considered a significant fire risk, however containers may burn.
-Decomposes on heating and produces toxic fumes of: silicon dioxide (SiO2) When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+Fire/Explosion Hazard Non combustible.
+Not considered a significant fire risk, however containers may burn.
+Decomposition may produce toxic fumes of: sulfur oxides (SOx) silicon dioxide (SiO2) metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+Decomposes at high temperatures to produce barium oxide.
+Barium oxide is strongly alkaline and, upon contact with water, is exothermic.
+When barium oxide reacts with oxygen to give a peroxide, there is a fire and explosion risk.
 May emit poisonous fumes.
 May emit corrosive fumes.